hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-integration-api.md

 ## Metrics Configuration

-Additionnally, you can send metrics in Prometheus format to a secondary API endpoint.
+Additionally, you can send metrics in Prometheus format to a secondary API endpoint.

 The configuration is the same than for logs, but with different variable names.